 Transfer to Punakha (approximately 4 hours*); Temple of the Divine Madman

 Walk – easy, 1-2 hours.

-On our road to Punakha we stop in a small village where a short walk brings us to Chime Lhakang, a temple dedicated to the Lama Drukpa Kunley.
-Drukpa Kunley is one of Bhutan's favorite saints, and is more commonly known as the "Divine Madman."
-He traveled throughout Bhutan and Tibet using songs, humor and outrageous behavior to dramatize his teachings, believing that the stiffness of the clergy and social conventions were keeping people from learning the true Buddhist teachings.
-This site is still believed to hold fertility powers for women wanting to conceive.
+On route to Punakha, we stop in a small village where a short walk brings us to Chime Lhakang, a temple dedicated to the Lama Drukpa Kunley, one of Bhutan’s favorite saints.
+Commonly known as the “Divine Madman,” Drukpa Kunley traveled throughout Bhutan and Tibet, using songs, humor, and outrageous behavior to dramatize his teachings.
+The Divine Madman believed that stiffness in the clergy and social conventions of the time were keeping people from learning true Buddhism.
+Today, the site is still believed to hold fertility powers for women hoping to conceive.

 Khamsung Yuely Namgyel temple to Punakha Dzong

 A short walk from the dzong brings us to our waiting transportation and then back to our hotel for the evening.

 Transfer to Paro (approximately five hours*); visit to Bhutan's National Museum, the Paro Dzong, and Drukgyel Dzong